tenzir/tenzir/web/docs/understand/operators/transformations/taste.md

 # taste

-Limits the input to the first N results per unique schema.
+Limits the input to the first *N* events per unique schema.

 ## Synopsis

 ```
-taste [LIMIT]
+taste [<limit>]
 ```

+## Description

+The `taste` operator provides an exemplary overview of the "shape" of the data described by the pipeline.
+This helps to understand the diversity of the result, especially when interactively exploring data.

-### Limit
+### `<limit>`

 An unsigned integer denoting how many events to keep per schema.

 Defaults to 10.

-## Example
+## Examples

-Get the first ten results of each unique schema.
+Get the first 10 results of each unique schema:

 ```
 taste
 ```

-Get the first five results of each unique schema.
+Get the one sample for every unique event type:

 ```
-taste 5
+taste 1
 ```